neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-possible-this-is-how.md

 [Microsoft took down Trickbot](https://blogs.microsoft.com/on-the-issues/2020/10/12/trickbot-ransomware-cyberthreat-us-elections/), at least for now, in their attempt to infect voting infrastructure with ransomware.

 The goals vary.
 To sow chaos.
 To sow mistrust of the electoral process.
 To change American policy objectives.
+To maintain a certain status quo.
 To make money.

 Regardless of the purpose of these attacks on the right to vote, they're shameful, and systemic flaws make it all possible: